By PAUL WISEMAN and ANNE D’INNOCENZIO

 The impact of the Fed’s hikes has been felt especially in the housing market.
 Sales of previously occupied homes have slowed for five straight months as higher loan rates and high sales prices have kept many would-be buyers on the sidelines.

 But the most important pillar of the economy — the job market — has proved durable.
 America’s employers added a hefty 528,000 jobs in July, and the unemployment rate reached 3.5%, matching a near-half-century low reached just before the pandemic erupted in the spring of 2020.

-But the company is benefiting from higher-income shoppers who have been trading down to Walmart to try to reduce their grocery bills.
+And it’s gaining more customers who might more typically shop at Whole Foods.
 The company, long associated with price-conscious and lower-income consumers, disclosed that roughly 75% of its grocery sales last quarter were to households with incomes of at least $100,000.

-On Wednesday, Target reported that its profit plunged nearly 90%, despite solid sales, largely because it was forced to slash prices to clear heavy inventories of clothing, home goods and electronics.
-The retailer’s stock tumbled on the news.
+On Wednesday, Target reported that its profit plunged nearly 90% despite solid sales, largely because it was forced to slash prices to clear huge inventories of things in heavy demand during the pandemic like furniture, appliances and electronics.

 D’Innocenzio reported from New York.